Reviewing Finance Of America Companies (NYSE:FOA) & UWM Holdings Co. Class (NYSE:UWMC)

 Finance Of America Companies (NYSE:FOA) and UWM Holdings Co.
-Class (NYSE:UWMC) are both small-cap finance companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, earnings, valuation, institutional ownership, risk, profitability and analyst recommendations.
+Class (NYSE:UWMC) are both small-cap finance companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, risk, profitability, valuation and earnings.

 This table compares Finance Of America Companies and UWM Holdings Co.
 Class’ revenue, earnings per share (EPS) and valuation.